Gogi2016/ToDoApp/README.md

     page.
 You will be able to reset your password through local storage (without a backend service)

 7.  **Delete Account**:
-    - You can Delete your account and can can be deleted to localStorage too.
+    - You can delete your account, and it will also be removed from localStorage.

 ## Installation